Rabies Awareness – Keep a Top Watch! in your community animation

-Department of Agriculture has developed a rabies awareness animated video.
+Department of Agriculture, Water and the Environment has developed a rabies awareness animated video.
 The video has been driven through the recommendations from the University of Sydney research into managing the risk of rabies incursion in Papua New Guinea and Charles Darwin University research developing culturally appropriate rabies communications messaging.

 Australia does NOT have rabies.

 It is a serious disease that kills more the 60,000 people a year across the world, and as it spreads across Australia’s northern neighbours, it is becoming more likely it will eventually reach our shores.